Economic Data freely available online

-Also you can build your own portfolio.
+Also, you can build your own portfolio (registration is required).

-The Index Mundi site has an extensive set of commodity price data drawn from the IMF.
+The IndexMundi site has an extensive set of commodity price data drawn from the IMF.

-These can be charted for a 6 month, 1, 5, 10, 15, or 25 year range.
+These can be charted for a 6-month, 1, 5, 10, 15, 20, 25 or 30-year range.
 The figures also appear in a table which can be downloaded to Excel (although you will have to register free first to download the data).
 Alternatively you can simply copy the figures and paste them into Excel.

 The site also contains country data, which can be found from the site's home page.

-Details of the charting features of the country data can be found above at site 18.
+Details of the charting features of the country data can be found above at site 19

 This is a US government site, but it gives international as well as US data on electricity, coal, gas, nuclear power and oil.